branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 2 The marvels of priming

- * P. 52: Measurement of **priming effects** is better than self-reported word-association tests.
+ * p.
+52: Measurement of **priming effects** is better than self-reported word-association tests.

- * P. 53: "Priming is not restricted to concepts and words."
+ * p.
+53: "Priming is not restricted to concepts and words."

  * John Bargh. "**Florida effect**": "words with an elderly theme" => walking slowly.

- * Pp. 53-54: "**Ideomotor** effect": Two stages of priming: 1) words prime thoughts; 2) thoughts prime behavior.
+ * pp. 53-54: "**Ideomotor** effect": Two stages of priming: 1) words prime thoughts; 2) thoughts prime behavior.

  * Reverse "**Florida effect**" also observe: walking slowly => "words with an elderly theme"